 Bulk Carrier Collision

 Even when maritime accidents are not so fatally tragic, they can still cause serious problems like injuries, damage to equipment, and environmental disasters.
-Two of these resulted from an incident on the Rouge River in 2013.
+Two of these resulted from an incident on the Rouge River near Detroit in 2013.
 A bulk carrier struck and damaged a historic bridge over the river, the Jefferson Avenue Bridge.

 Maritime Rights and Legal Resources